Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #12`

 Gold Nanoparticle Cancer Research has repeatedly shown, in study after study, that it should be one of the 21st century's better ways of treating cancer.

-In this report, you'll find summaries of the most promising and compelling studies from the past month in regards to gold nanoparticle medical research, with each summary you'll find direct links to the original articles and/or research reports.
+This report provides summaries of the most promising and compelling studies from the past month on gold nanoparticle medical research, with links to original articles and reports for each summary.

-Two months ago (November 2018), this guide published a blog post that was a Q and A with Dr. Naomi J. Halas of Rice University in Houston, Texas, seen here.
+Two months ago (November 2018), this guide published a blog post that was a Q & A with Dr. Naomi J. Halas of Rice University in Houston, Texas, seen here.

-The 3rd question that was posed to Dr. Halas asked the following question:
+The 3rd question that was asked of Dr. Halas was in regard to the following question:

-In Dr. Halas's answer, she stated that her research is the backbone in human clinical trials on men with prostate cancer.
+In Dr. Halas's answer, she stated that her research is the backbone of human clinical trials on men with prostate cancer.
 The research uses gold nanoshells from Nanospectra Biosciences (a company she co-founded).

-Furthermore, the following excerpt was taken from the 'Technology Networks' article about Dr. Naomi J. Halas's Gold Nanoparticle Prostate Cancer Treatment:
+Furthermore, the following article from 'Technology Networks' discusses Dr. Naomi J. Halas's Gold Nanoparticle Prostate Cancer Treatment.

 Doug Flewellen, the first patient in Texas to receive the new method of care, says for him, the procedure was a no-brainer. |